 Results.
 The overall helminth infection prevalence was 18.34% as assessed by Kato Katz and 18.87% by qPCR.
 The combined prevalence of the two methods was 28.75%; the most predominant species detected were Opisthorchis viverrini [18.34%], hookworm [6.88%] (Ancylostoma spp. and Necator americanus), Ascaris lumbricoides [2.29%] and Trichuris trichiura [1.76%].

 Conclusions.
-These data demonstrate the value of molecular diagnostics for determining more precise prevalence rates of helminthic disease in Southeast Asia.
+These data demonstrate the value of molecular diagnostics for determining more precise prevalence levels of helminthic disease in Southeast Asia.
 Availability of such accurate prevalence information will help guide future public health initiatives and highlights the need for more rigorous surveillance and timely intervention in these regions.

-Key words: Helminthiases; Kato Katz; molecular diagnostics; qPCR; Thailand; Southeast Asia.
+Key words: Helminthiases; Kato Katz; molecular diagnostics; qPCR; Thailand; Thai border regions; Southeast Asia.

 Abstract word count: 157 (needs to be under 150)